 Both the Belmond Road to Mandalay and the Sanctuary Ananda offer great atypical cruises in Myanmar.
 For China, try Sanctuary’s Yangzi Explorer.
 Their three- to six-night itineraries include a wide range of cultural activities—you can enjoy tai chi sessions and dumpling-making classes onboard—and the highest crew-to-passenger ratio of any ship on the Yangtze.

 Bangkok, of course, for its excellent food and gondola excursions, and legendary Grand Palace.
 Hong Kong, as a whole, is essential.
-If you are docking in Tianjin, I can arrange for a private guide and access to a less-frequented section of the Great Wall.
+If you are docking in Tianjin, Mary Jean can arrange for a private guide and access to a less-frequented section of the Great Wall.

-On the flip side, if a ship stops in Dalian, I advise clients to skip this little town and instead book them flights to Xi’an to see the Terracotta Warriors.
+On the flip side, if a ship stops in Dalian, skip this little town and instead book flights to Xi’an to see the Terracotta Warriors.

 Port most worth the trek